Dual strategies theory: Examples

+Emotion

+The dual strategies theory explores how individuals navigate social hierarchies using two main approaches: dominance and prestige.
+These strategies have profound implications for human emotions.
+Individuals who employ dominance tend to evoke emotions of fear and subordination in others, often through aggressive or coercive behaviors.
+In contrast, those who seek prestige inspire respect and admiration, frequently by demonstrating valued skills, knowledge, or competencies.
+These different strategies not only influence how others perceive and respond to individuals but also shape the emotions of the individuals themselves, with dominants potentially feeling more anger and control, while those seeking prestige experience more gratification and pride upon gaining social recognition.
+Additionally, status instability in social hierarchies is crucial for understanding this variability in emotional responses.

+Consumption

+Relative to prestige based hierarchies, dominance based hierarchies tend to increase consumer preference for displays of conspicuous consumption making a clear link between status seeking behavior and consumer spending.
+This preference for conspicuous consumption by those in a more dominance based hierarchy is linked to the increased social anxiety that dominance based hierarchies create.

 Mating

 Analogous to male-dominated hierarchies in other species of primates, human women prefer to mate with high-status human men; resulting in men of higher status gaining more sexual access to women compared to men of lower status.
 This has contributed to the existence of polygyny around the world all throughout human history, a mating system which typically consists of high-status men such as kings, emperors, and tribal chiefs being married to multiple wives or having sexual relations with multiple concubines.
 In modern Westernized societies that embrace monogamy, high-status men take advantage of their increased sexual access to women in the form of cheating, multiple short-term sex partners, or serial marriages.
 In various studies, married men who score higher on social dominance admit to having more extramarital affairs.
 The link between a man's social status and his sexual access to women has remained highly consistent throughout human history despite changes in culture and civilization, which suggests a powerful evolutionary pressure behind the tendency of men to engage in status-seeking behavior more frequently than women.

 Men with higher incomes and status tend to have more frequent sex and a higher number of children.
 A 2012 study found that men in supervisory positions in businesses had more children compared to their subordinates.
 Even within universities, a 2005 study found that male academics with high status positions had more children compared to other male employees.